krjordan/quorum/README.md

-# Quorum - AI Debate Platform
+# Quorum - Interactive Multi-Agent Conversation Platform

-**Multi-LLM structured debates with AI judge oversight**

-Quorum is an open-source platform that enables multiple LLMs to engage in structured debates and discussions on user-provided topics.
-Watch AI models argue different positions, with an AI judge monitoring quality, detecting diminishing returns, and determining when meaningful conclusions have been reached.
+**Have intelligent conversations with multiple AI agents that learn, remember, and collaborate**

+Quorum is an open-source platform that enables you to participate in natural conversations with multiple AI agents.
+Unlike other tools that require technical expertise or overwhelm with complexity, Quorum provides a simple, high-quality conversation experience where agents maintain context, avoid contradictions, and get smarter over time.

+## 🌟 What Makes Quorum Different

+- **Conversation Quality:** Anti-contradiction detection, loop prevention, and real-time health scoring ensure productive discussions
+- **Intelligent Memory:** Agents remember past conversations and learn your preferences, getting better with every interaction
+- **Zero-Config Start:** No setup required—just start typing and intelligent agents join the conversation
+- **For Everyone:** Designed for non-technical users while offering advanced customization for power users

 ## 🚀 Quick Start